AnkurRyder/Bookmark/README.md

 Feel free to submit a pull request or an issue.
 Sugest new features on issue tracker.
 **OR**
-You can [tweet me](https://twitter.com/ItsAnkurJ) if library helps.
+You can [tweet me](https://twitter.com/ItsAnkurJ) if you enjoy using it.

 ## License